basilfx/flask-daapserver/README.md

 PyPy 2.4 or later is supported.
 While all tests pass and examples work, it should be considered experimental.

+### Experimental
+The script `utils/transform.py` can rewrite Python source code to make it more efficient at the expense of readability.
+It rewrites the following functions:

+* `DAAPObject(x, y)` into `SpeedyDAAPObject(code[x], type[x], y)`.
+Saves two lookups and simplifies instantiation and does no checking.

+In combination with Cython (run before Cythonizing), more speeds improvements can be realized.
+To run this script, run `python utils/transform.py <input_file> <output_file>`, e.g. `python utils/transform.py daapserver/response.py daapserver/response_out.py`.

 ## Usage
 Take a look at the examples, or to the projects using Flask-DAAPServer:

 * [SubDaap](https://github.com/basilfx/SubDaap) &mdash; Bridge between SubSonic and iTunes.

 ## Examples
 There are three examples included in the `examples/` directory.
-You can run them with `python <filename>`.
+You can run them with `python examples/<filename>`.

 * `Benchmark.py` &mdash; Benchmark revision tree speed and memory usage.
 * `ExampleServer.py` &mdash; Most basic example of a DAAP server.